-Working capital is essentially a function of three things:
+Working capital is essentially a function of

-- Customers: The payment terms in contracts with customers and whether they pay on time.
+Customers: The payment terms in contracts with customers and whether they pay on time.
 It is important that projects are as cash neutral as possible from beginning to end.
-Efficiency here is measured by accounts receivable and outstanding days. - Suppliers: Contracts with our suppliers and payment terms for our deliveries.
+Efficiency here is measured by accounts receivable and outstanding days.